SirLefti/CloudImagePixelizer/README.md

 		FaceProcessing = FaceProcessing.Skip,
 		// Set to distance to merge detected text blocks to 5% MergeFactor = 0.05,
-		// Set the pixelation size to 24 pixels
+		// Set the pixel size function to be always 32 pixels PixelSize = (imgWidth, imgHeight, patchWidth, patchHeight) => 32;
-		PixelSize = 24,
 		// Set image output format to PNG
 		OutputFormat = SKEncodedImageFormat.Png,
 		// Set quality to 80